 ‘We have had a very heavy shelling this morning, September 23rd and now the situation is serious.
 The shelling is hellish.
 We have been holding out for a week now.
 The men are tired, weary and food is becoming scarce, and to make matters worse, we are having heavy rain.
 If we are not relieved soon, then the men will just drop from sheer exhaustion’.

-Sergeant Dennis Smith, Army Film and Photographic Unit, 23 September 1944
+Sergeant Dennis Smith, Army Film and Photographic Unit - 23 September 1944

-Although units of 30 Corps captured Nijmegen bridge in conjunction with paratroopers of the US 82nd Airborne Division, they could not reach the furthest bridge at Arnhem.
+Although units of 30 Corps captured Nijmegen bridge in conjunction with the US 82nd Airborne Division, they could not reach the furthest bridge at Arnhem.
 Much of its advance was along a single narrow causeway, which was vulnerable to traffic jams and German counter-attacks.